Ethiopia's economy hit as major clothing maker closes shop

 Associated Press

-NAIROBI, Kenya (AP) — Ethiopia’s once rapidly growing economy is taking another hit because of its yearlong war as global clothing manufacturer PVH Corp. says it is closing its facility there because of the “speed and volatility of the escalating situation.”
+NAIROBI, Kenya (AP) — Ethiopia’s once rapidly growing economy is taking another hit tied to its yearlong war, with global clothing manufacturer PVH Corp. saying it is closing its facility there because of the “speed and volatility of the escalating situation.”

 PVH, whose brands include Calvin Klein and Tommy Hilfiger, has been a marquee occupant of Ethiopia’s model industrial park in the city of Hawassa, where Africa’s second-most populous country has made clear its aspirations of rapid, Chinese-style development.
-PVH in the past has said AGOA helped to convince it to set up in Ethiopia.
+PVH has said in the past that the U.S. trade program helped to convince it to set up in Ethiopia.

-H&M, another high-profile occupant at the Hawassa park, did not respond to an AP request about its plans.
+H&M, another high-profile occupant at the Hawassa park, told the AP that “we are following all developments carefully but refrain from taking any decision regarding our long-term presence in the country.”

 Thousands of people have been killed as Ethiopian and allied forces fight the Tigray ones who long dominated the national government before Abiy came to power in 2018.
 The conflict has been marked by gang-rapes, forced expulsions and manmade famine.